esx-framework/esx_drugs/README.md

 <h1 align='center'>[ESX] Drugs</a></h1><p align='center'><b><a href='https://discord.esx-framework.org/'>Discord</a> - <a href='https://documentation.esx-framework.org/legacy/installation'>Documentation</a></b></h5>

 Who loves some good old Marijuana?
 I hope you do!
-Cause this resource lets you grow, pick, proccess and roll your own to either use for personal use or do some shady deals to sell off your stock to earn **lots** of money!
+Cause this resource lets you grow, pick, process and roll your own to either use for personal use or do some shady deals to sell off your stock to earn **lots** of money!

 # Legal

-esx_drugs - Drugs Job
+esx_drugs - Erugs

 Copyright (C) 2015-2023 Jérémie N'gadi